 The Food for Thought Education Fund gives financial support to develop Food and Health as a context for learning.
 The fund aims to improve practitioner confidence in providing progressive, high quality, skills based learning experiences which help to embed food education into the ethos of the establishment.
 It also provides an opportunity to plan and implement learning experiences which build sustainability and capacity for future development.

-Now in its fifth year, the Fund allows Local Authority Schools and Early Learning and Childcare settings to apply for grants of up to £3000 to develop projects that support the aims of the Fund.
+Now in its sixth year, the Fund allows Local Authority Schools and Early Learning and Childcare settings to apply for grants of up to £3000 to develop projects that support the aims of the Fund.
 (Note - ASN establishments in the independent sector are also eligible to apply).
 Establishments may apply individually or as part of a cluster of schools from their education authority.

-Business in the Community Scotland is a partner in the Food for Thought Fund and can help establishments to find a business/community link if help is required.
+Business in the Community Scotland is a partner in the Food for Thought Fund and they can help establishments to find a business/community link if help is required.

 Scottish Government's aspiration that Scotland is a Good Food Nation, means a country where people from every walk of life take pride and pleasure in, and benefit from, the food they buy, serve, and eat day by day.
 It also means that:

 It is the norm for Scots to take a keen interest in their food, knowing what constitutes good food, valuing it and seeking it out whenever they can.

 People who serve and sell food (including schools) are committed to serving and selling good food.

 Everyone in Scotland has ready access to the healthy, nutritious food they need.

 Dietary-related diseases are in decline, as is the environmental impact of our food consumption.

 Scottish producers ensure that what they produce is increasingly healthy and environmentally sound